 Overall, the negative impact will be offset in two ways.
 First, given

 the industry data provided in Exhibit 4, the market is likely to respond positively to management's decision to discontinue the feed division and focus on less competitive, higher margin businesses.
 Second, Agro management has a strong track record with respect to accuracy in reporting.
 This strong track record will tend to make the market somewhat more “forgiving” in its reaction to these events.
-Investors may accept the unusually large number of these items for this reporting period as a sign that the new management is “cleaning house”, making a long overdue move to eliminate unprofitable lines of business such as the feed business.
+Investors may accept the unusually large number of these items for this reporting period as a sign that the new management is “cleaning house,” making a long overdue move to eliminate unprofitable lines of business such as the feed business.